 - prevent accidents and, if necessary, mitigate their consequences

 Participating in the Joint Convention process allows Canada to perform a structured self-assessment of the appropriateness of its adopted safety measures for spent fuel and radioactive waste management.
 It provides an international forum for cooperation and experience-sharing for regulators, government agencies, and industry.
 It also provides opportunities to learn about international decommissioning experience and the status of waste repositories in various countries.
 In addition, through the publication of Canada’s national reports, Canadians can stay informed about our country’s arrangements for spent fuel and radioactive waste management and be assured that these arrangements comply with international agreements.

 Joint Convention review meetings

 The Joint Convention encourages Contracting Parties to report, and to promote open and transparent discussions, on the safety of spent fuel and radioactive waste management.
 The mechanism for achieving these objectives is a peer review of national programs for spent fuel and radioactive waste management.
 The Joint Convention calls for a review meeting to be held at least once every three years.
 The Contracting Parties participating in the Joint Convention are required to submit a national report at each review meeting, demonstrating the measures they have taken to implement their obligations under the agreement.
 The International Atomic Energy Agency (IAEA) publishes summary reports (which include the outcomes of review meetings), on their website.

 Canada’s national reports are published together with responses to questions received from other Contracting Parties.
 The Canadian Nuclear Safety Commission (CNSC), the country’s independent nuclear regulator, submits these documents on behalf of Canada.

-- Canadian national report for the Joint Convention (fifth report) – October 2014 (PDF)
+- Fifth Canadian National Report for the Joint Convention – October 2014 (PDF)